Catrionamcd/DolFin-Surf-Shop/README.md

 * [Bootstrap v5.1](https://getbootstrap.com/) - used for the styling and the reposnive design site.
 * [Balsamiq](https://balsamiq.com/) - used for creating the wireframes while planning the look of the site.
 Not all the wireframes are exactly like the end product.
 * [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) - used to generate a django secret key at the begining of the project.
+* [XML-Sitemaps](https://www.xml-sitemaps.com/) - used to generate sitemap.xl file for search engine optimisation for the site.
+* [Facebook](http://facebook.com) - used to create a facebook page for the site.
+* [Mailchimp](https://mailchimp.com) - used for the newsletter.
+* [PicResize](https://picresize.com) - used to resize images for better performance when rendering the images.

 ## Testing
 ### Manual Testing